Pregnancy Planning - 11 baby-ready questions to ask

 1. My current health problems:

 Will these affect my pregnancy?
-Can I do anything about them before I conceive?
+Can I do anything about them as part of my pregnancy preparation before I conceive?

 2. My current prescription medicines: